kaizar36/imageboard/README.md

 ```
 and replace the variables `${username}`, `${password}`, `${hostname}` and `${port}` with the correct values in order to have a good PostgreSQL connection string.
 For example, you can have the following connection string : `postgresql://alice:secret@localhost:5432/imageboard`.
+If you don't want to use a .env file, then you can set a valid value directly in the environment variable `DATABASE_URL`.

 8. Run the application with `npm start`